damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 layout: markdown_page
 title: "Contracts"
 ---
+## Notify PeopleOps of any edits to this page

+**Please make sure to inform the PeopleOps team if you make changes to these example templates for any type of contract.**
+PeopleOps has these contracts in BambooHR as templates (for reasons of formatting and pre-filled GitLab information), and uses those to create the actual contracts.

+## On this page
 * [Disclaimer](#disclaimer)
 * [How to use this page to prepare a contract](#how-to-use)
 * Employees and Contractors to GitLab Inc.